lhartmanis/compound-screen/new_RNA_inference/readme.md

 ## Usage
 The pipeline consists of four separate steps:

-1) Conversion counting from sequencing data
+### 1) Conversion counting from sequencing data
+This step counts the number of observed mismatches to the reference genome observed in each sequencing reads and computes conversion and error probabilities.
+This is performed by the script `stranded_conversion_rates_and_probs.py`

+#### Input
+Configuration file in yaml-format.
+Conversion counting starts from an aligned BAM-file.
+An example of how to generate one from raw sequencing data is found in `path_to_file`.

+The supplied BAM file needs to contain read tags for genes and condition barcodes.
+By default, the pipeline looks for the gene tags `GE` and `GI` and barcode tag `BC`.

+#### Output

-2) Combination and indexing of conversion count files
+#### 2) Combination and indexing of conversion count files
+This step combines the output from the previous step

-3) Inference of $\pi_g$, the fraction of new RNA per gene in a treatment
+#### 3) Inference of $\pi_g$, the fraction of new RNA per gene in a treatment
-4) Collection of outdata and optional removal of intermediary folders
+#### 4) Collection of outdata and optional removal of intermediary folders

 The resulting $\pi_g$ matrix contains the fraction of new RNA inferred per gene in each condition.
 Multiplying this